CV writing tips to show you how to improve your CV. Also to make your CV stand out.

 - Avoid all abbreviations.

-- Proofread your CV several times to ensure there are no spelling or grammar mistakes.
+- Proofread your CV several times to ensure there are no mistakes.

 What not to include in your CV:

-- Don’t include ethnic background or religious affiliations
+- No need for ethnic or religious info.

-- Don’t include current or past pay rate or salary (or salary expectations).
-Delay this as much as possible.
+- Avoid current or salary or salary expectations.
+And delay this as much as possible.

 Also call me on +61 417 063 668.